DUAL FUEL TECHNOLOGY: The Benefits of Propane vs. Gasoline

-MORE EFFICIENT + COST EFFECTIVE: Sure, propane costs more up front, but it also contains more than TWICE the energy of gasoline.
+MORE EFFICIENT + COST EFFECTIVE: Sure, propane fuel costs more up front, but it also contains more than TWICE the energy of gasoline.
 A cubic foot of propane = 2,516 BTUs, compared to a cubic foot of gas = 1,030 BTUs.
-This means propane burns longer, lasts longer, and is technically cheaper!
+This means propane gas burns longer, lasts longer, and is technically cheaper!

-LONGER SHELF LIFE: Unlike gasoline, propane is more stable and won’t degrade over time.
+LONGER SHELF LIFE: Unlike gasoline, propane fuel is more stable and won’t degrade over time.
 While gasoline can only be stored for a few months at a time, propane can last for up to 30 years.
 Because propane’s longevity, you won’t need to add expensive stabilizers to keep it from going bad.

 READILY AVAILABLE: If you’re using gasoline to fuel your generator, you’ll most likely refill your tanks at a gas station.
-This becomes a problem during a power outage, when there’s no electricity at the station.
-Fortunately, propane is available in home centers, supermarkets, outdoor stores, BBQ stores… and gas stations.
+This becomes a problem during a power outage, when there’s no electricity at the gas station.
+Fortunately, propane gas is available in home centers, supermarkets, outdoor stores, BBQ stores… and gas stations.
 Just make sure to bring cash!

 LESS MAINTENANCE: Gasoline leaves carbon deposits in your engine and exhaust, which means you’ll need to clean them more often.
 Gasoline also leaves residue in fuel lines and other system parts — again, adding more maintenance.
 Propane does not have these problems.

 - WORKS WELL DURING THE WINTER: Gasoline becomes more viscous in the cold, which makes them harder to use during the winter months.
 Propane doesn’t have temperature-related issues, so it’s perfect for those who live in places with very cold winters.
 You should still know how to winterize your generator, but propane is a better option for winter terrains.